coffeebeats/gdenv/docs/commands.md

 ## **gdenv `which`**

-Prints the path to the _Godot_ executable which would be used in the specified directory.
+Print the path to the _Godot_ executable which would be used in the specified directory.

 ### Usage